NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 We can try to find some of these events in the TCGA-LUAD samples as well.
 First, we will find the tumor mutational burden (TMB), the total number of mutations (changes) found in the DNA of cancer cells.
 Then we take those with the highest levels of TMB and see if we can identify any katageis events.

-a.
-Calculate TMB and arrange by descending total TMB, then pull the top 10 tumor sample barcodes:
+**a\.** Calculate TMB and arrange by descending total TMB, then pull the top 10 tumor sample barcodes:

 This first command runs the <span style="color: blue">tmb()</span> function available in maftools: